Yingyao Hu

-Yingyao Hu 胡颖尧 (born 1972) is an econometrician, a professor of economics, and currently the Chair of the Department of Economics, Johns Hopkins University.
+Yingyao Hu 胡颖尧 (born 1972) is a Chinese American economist, the Krieger-Eisenhower professor of economics, and currently Vice Dean for Social Sciences, Krieger School of Arts & Sciences, Johns Hopkins University.

 Early life and education

 Hu was born in Xinjiang Uygur Autonomous Region (XUAR).
 His parents were among the 97,000 Shanghai zhiqing (知青), or zhishi qingnian (知识青年), “the educated youths,” mobilized by the Chinese state to migrate to the Xinjiang Production and Construction Corps (新疆生产建设兵团) from 1963 to 1966.
 Hu went to the elementary, middle, and high school in Xinjiang.
-He was admitted to the School of Economics and Management at Tsinghua University as the 14th highest scored students of Xinjiang in 1989.
+He was admitted to the School of Economics and Management at Tsinghua University as the 14th highest scored student of Xinjiang in 1989.
 He graduated from Tsinghua University with a B.E. in 1994 and from Fudan University with a M.A. in 1997.
-He studied in the Department of Economics at Michigan State University for one year in 1998, and then transferred to the Johns Hopkins University, where he obtained his Ph.D. in economics (2003) and M.S.E. in Math Science (2001).
+He studied in the Department of Economics at Michigan State University for one year in 1998, and then transferred to the Johns Hopkins University, where he obtained his Ph.D. in economics (2003) and M.S.E. in mathematical sciences (2001).
 His Ph.D. advisor is Geert Ridder.